Delhi

 For many young adults in India, the fastest route to shedding kilograms isn’t the gym—it’s a pill.
 Once prescribed for type 2 diabetes, drugs such as Rybelsus, Ozempic and Mounjaro are now at the centre of India’s growing weight-loss market.

 When Anoop Kumar, a 27-year-old marketing professional in Delhi, started using Rybelsus, he thought it was just another step in his weight-loss journey.
-“I started in June and lost 10 kilograms by August,” he says.
-“Then I relied on self-control, gained the weight back by November, and restarted in December.
-The side effects have been gastric issues, high acidity, and at one point, it even burnt my throat lining.
-Bloating is constant.
-I was aware of the risks—the box comes with a detailed pamphlet, but it still felt like the fastest way to get results.”
+“I started in June and in 2 months I lost 10 kgs,” he says.
+“Then I stopped the dosage and regained the weight back by November, before restarting it in December again.

 Stories like Kumar’s are becoming increasingly common.
 These drugs contain semaglutide and tirzepatide, which are GLP-1 receptor agonists that reduce sugar levels and appetite, say experts.
-They bring about rapid weight loss that diet and exercise alone often fail to deliver making them especially appealing to young adults.
+The appeal of these drugs lies in the rapid weight loss they bring about which even exercise and diet fail to deliver making them popular with young adults.

 Why these drugs work

 But these drugs are not a magic cure.
-“Screening and patient selection are critical,” Dr. Shah warns.
+“Screening and patient selection are critical,” Dr. Kant says.
 Patients with histories of pancreatitis, high triglycerides, thyroid cancer risk may face serious complications.
 Side effects, such as nausea, vomiting, bloating, and acidity are common, making counselling on small, frequent, non-spicy meals and hydration essential.

 The psychological dimension

-Psychological dependence can also develop.
+This leads to a psychological dependence.
 “Some individuals fear regaining weight and believe medication is the only way to control their bodies,” Dr Adlakha adds.
 “Even without chemical addiction, eating without the drug can trigger anxiety.
-If underlying body image issues aren’t addressed, weight-loss medications alone won’t solve the problem.”
+Weight-loss medications alone won't solve the problem if core underlying body image issues aren't addressed,” she says.

 Powerful results and pitfalls

-The ready availability of these drugs in pharmacies has heightened the risk of misuse, with many being sold over-the-counter in violation of regulations.
+The over-the-counter sale of these in pharmacies has heightened the risk of misuse and stands in direct violation of regulations.

-Both Dr. Kant and Dr. Adlakha emphasize that these drugs should only be taken under medical supervision, preferably with guidance from an endocrinologist or physicians trained in obesity management.
-Off-label use or self-medication can be dangerous.
+Both Dr Kant and Dr Adlakha emphasize the need for medical supervision for the consumption of these drugs, preferably with guidance from an endocrinologist or physicians trained in obesity management while warning against off-label use or self medication.

-For young adults navigating the pressures of modern body ideals, weight-loss drugs are more than pills, they are a confluence of biology, psychology, and social influence.
-The story of Kumar and Mehta is not just about lost kilograms, but about how medicine, media, and mindset intersect in the pursuit of the ‘perfect’ body.
+While weight-loss drugs appear to be a boon for adults navigating the pressures of modern day ideals.
+Weight loss drugs are not mere pills, they are a conflux of biology, psychology and social influence.
+The story of Kumar and Mehta is more than just weight loss, it is about how medicine, mindset and media converge in the pursuit of the “perfect” body.

 SCROLL FOR NEXT